 - The Admiral at the Lake

-Out of the many others who vied for the work, Traco was commissioned by formal contract to carry out this window restoration project.
-The largest part of the costs involved represented Traco's voluntary contribution to Lady Liberty's torch-to-toe restoration.
+Out of the many others who vied for the work, Traco windows were identified in the formal contract to carry out this window restoration project.
+The largest part of the costs involved represented the company’s voluntary contribution to Lady Liberty's torch-to-toe restoration.

 Handcrafted in France more than 100 years ago by that era's most expert artisans of metalworking, Lady Liberty's new windows were reproduced by hand, to match the original design and also improved with advanced technology.

 A template of every window was taken because each of the 25 units varied in size, angle, and curvature.
 Sizes ranged from as small as 7.5" wide by 12.5" high, to 14.5" by 31".
 Because it was impractical to extrude the frame, jamb and sash members in bronze, all metal sections were cut by hand from flat bronze sheet, using hand cut templates.
 The windows were then curved, bent, formed, and brazed with silver solder.
 The windows were assembled with stainless steel operation hardware, and hand polished to achieve a beautiful satiny finish.
-Each window was also fitted with Traco's View-Safe® tempered safety glass.
-There was a significant number of variables to contend with. — the most important was attention to detail to satisfy the requirements of the project architects, the Statue of Liberty Restoration Foundation, and Traco's own high standards for quality workmanship.
+Each window was also fitted with Traco View-Safe® tempered safety glass.
+There were a significant number of variables to contend with — the most important was attention to detail to satisfy the requirements of the project architects, the Statue of Liberty Restoration Foundation, and our Cranberry Township, PA manufacturing facility’s high standards for quality workmanship.